alipay/agentUniverse/docs/guidebook/en/Examples/Legal_Advice.md

 # Legal Advice
 ## Case Description
-This case demonstrates a simple legal consultation agent built using `RagPlanner`.
-The agent provides legal advice by retrieving relevant provisions from the Civil Law and the Criminal Law, and combining them with the case background.
+This case demonstrates a simple legal consultation agent built utilizing `RagPlanner`.
+The agent provides legal advice by retrieving relevant provisions from the Civil Law and the Criminal Law, and integrating them with the case background.

-The case leverages the DashScope embedding and rerank features with the Qwen llm.
+The case leverages the embedding and reranking features of DashScope in conjunction with the Qwen llm.
 Before using this, you need to configure the `DASHSCOPE_API_KEY` in your environment variables.

 ## Components
 ### Legal Knowledge Base
 The legal knowledge base is constructed using [Knowledge Components](../In-Depth_Guides/Tutorials/Knowledge/Knowledge_Related_Domain_Objects.md) from agentUniverse.
-By storing the original legal provisions in the ChromaDB and Sqlite database, the knowledge base facilitates efficient retrieval and consultation for the agent.
+By storing the original legal provisions in the both ChromaDB and Sqlite database, the knowledge base enables efficient retrieval and consultation for the agent.
-Original legal documents:
+Original legal documents
 - [民法典.pdf](../../../../sample_standard_app/app/resources/民法典.pdf)
 - [刑法.pdf](../../../../sample_standard_app/app/resources/刑法.pdf)